Ecwid/ecwid-api-docs/includes/_products.md

 disabledMethods | Array of string | IDs of shipping methods that need to be excluded from calculation when this product is in cart.
 IDs can be retrieved in [store information endpoint](https://developers.ecwid.com/api-documentation/store-information#get-store-profile) enabledMethods | Array of string | IDs of shipping methods which will only be shown when this product is in cart.
 No other shipping methods will be shown.
 IDs can be retrieved in [store information endpoint](https://developers.ecwid.com/api-documentation/store-information#get-store-profile)

-#### ImageDetails
+#### ProductMedia
 Field | Type  | Description
 ----- | ----- | -----------
-url | string | Image URL
-width | integer | Image width
-height | integer | Image height
+images | Array \<*ProductImage*\> | Images of this product and their details

-#### GalleryImage
+#### ProductImage
 Field | Type  | Description
 ----- | ----- | -----------
-id | number | Internal gallery image ID alt | string |  Image description, displayed in the image tag's *alt* attribute url | string |  **Deprecated**.
-Original image URL.
-Equals `originalImageUrl` thumbnail | string  | **Deprecated**.
-Image thumbnail URL resized to fit 160x160px.
-Equals `smallThumbnailUrl` thumbnailUrl |  string | URL of the product thumbnail displayed on the product list pages.
+id | number | Internal image ID orderBy |  number |  The sort weight of the image in the gallery images list.
+The less the number, the closer the image to the beginning of the gallery isMain | boolean | `true` if this is a main product image. `false` if gallery image image160pxUrl | string  | URL of the product thumbnail resized to fit 160x160px image400pxUrl |  string | URL of the product thumbnail displayed on the product list pages.
 Thumbnails size is defined in the store settings.
-Default size of the biggest dimension is 400px. *The original uploaded product image is available in the `originalImageUrl` field.* imageUrl |  string  | URL of the product image resized to fit 1500x1500px. *The original uploaded product image is available in the `originalImageUrl` field.* smallThumbnailUrl | string  | URL of the product thumbnail resized to fit 160x160px. *The original uploaded product image is available in the `originalImageUrl` field.* hdThumbnailUrl | string  | Product HD thumbnail URL resized to fit 800x800px originalImageUrl |  string  | URL of the original not resized product image width | number |  Image width height |  number |  Image height orderby |  number |  The sort weight of the image in the gallery images list.
-The less the number, the closer the image to the beginning of the gallery
+Default size of the biggest dimension is 400px image800pxUrl | string  | Product HD thumbnail URL resized to fit 800x800px image1500pxUrl |  string  | URL of the product image resized to fit 1500x1500px imageOriginalUrl | string | URL of the image in its original resolution

 #### CategoriesInfo
 Field | Type  | Description